-Earlier in 2019, Firefox Version 65.0 introduced a set of new privacy controls.
+In January 2019, Firefox 65 introduced a set of new privacy controls.

-The default privacy setting after a fresh install of Firefox is Standard, meaning known third-party trackers will be blocked.
+The default privacy setting after a fresh install of Firefox is Standard.
 Because changing these settings requires additional steps, it is unlikely that many users switch it to Strict or Custom.

-To access the setting, users simply need to click the “i” icon in the browser’s address bar.
-This will also let them see just what trackers are there on a particular website by clicking the arrow > to the right of Trackers and Cookies.
+To access the setting, users simply need to click the “shield” icon in the browser’s address bar.
+This will also let them see just what trackers are there on a particular website by clicking the arrow > to the right Cookies.

 First Party Isolation was a little-known feature released in Firefox Version 55 that prevented cross-origin (cross-domain) tracking.
 When enabled, first-party cookies are isolated from website to website, which stops their use in a third-party context.